Continue with Facebook

 When there’s less nitric oxide in your bloodstream, your muscles can contract or tighten uncontrollably and cause spasms.
 Many people with PNH report muscle spasms in their esophagus (the tube that connects the mouth and stomach).
 Esophageal spasms can cause intense, squeezing chest pain that feels like a heart attack.
 They also make it hard to swallow food, so you feel like there’s something stuck in your throat.

 Have you noticed any new abdominal or stomach pain lately?
 Your PNH may be to blame.
 In fact, around one-third of people with PNH report they have abdominal pain when they’re diagnosed.
-Muscle spasms can also affect your stomach and intestines — you may feel cramping or pain along the front and sides of your abdomen.
+Muscle spasms can also affect your stomach and intestines — you may feel cramping or pain in your abdomen, including the front and sides.

 Blood clots can become stuck in blood vessels throughout your body, including the abdomen.
 They block blood flow to the stomach and liver, leading to abdominal pain.
 If you have a blood clot affecting your stomach, you may have sharp pain or feel bloated.
 Blood clots in the liver can also cause abdominal pain and jaundice (yellowing of your skin and eyes).